 - Every string passed to ODBC has a corresponding length.
-If the length is unknown, you can pass SQL_NTS indicating that it is a Null Terminated String whose end is marked by the null character (\0). - You use the SQLSetConnectAttr function to control details of the connection.
+If the length is unknown, you can pass SQL_NTS indicating that it is a Null Terminated String whose end is marked by the null character (\0). - Use the SQLSetConnectAttr function to control details of the connection.
 For example, the following statement turns off ODBC autocommit behavior:

 Many aspects of the connection can be controlled through the connection parameters.
-For more information, see Chapter 2, "Connecting to a Database."
+See Chapter 2, "Connecting to a Database."